bucketco/bucket-javascript-sdk/packages/react-sdk/README.md

 Then wrap your application with the `BucketProvider` context provider.
 This will initialize the Bucket SDK, fetch feature flags and start listening for Live Satisfaction events.

-The `BucketProvider` will [suspense](https://react.dev/reference/react/Suspense) while loading so any subsequent uses of feature flags are instant.

-See `useFlag()` below for more fine-grained control over loading indicators.

 **Example:**

 Create a file called `bucket.ts`: